Agoric/documentation/main/guides/zoe/contract-basics.md

 Before we look at how to make a contract such as the one in [the basic dapp](./) in the previous section, let's cover some basics.

-A contract is a JavaScript module that exports a `start` function that defines the contract's API.
+A contract is defined by a JavaScript module that exports a `start` function that implements the contract's API.

 <<< @/snippets/zoe/src/01-hello.js#start